haberdashPI/vscode-master-key/notes.md

 - careful optimization: clean up code to do fewer dumb repetivie things that slow down performance

-- unit tests for visual doc?? (what would this even look like?? sounds time consuming and not very much gain would be had)

 - place frequently used commands near the bottom of the command palette